SafaKtrcgl/SomewhatDependencyInjector/README.md

 # SomewhatDependencyInjector
 Light-weighted dependency injection tool for unity.
-Take a look at ApplicationStarter.cs for a usage example.
+Take a look at ApplicationLauncher.cs for a usage example.